For Adult Writers

 Mary shares the story of how she turned a personal experience (being teased) from her own childhood into a picture book and a musical.
 She reads the book and then involves the audience in a fun improvisation.

-Workshops and Presentations for Adults and Young Adults
+Presentations for Adults

 What’s So Funny: Finding and Writing Humor in Children’s Books

 Explore elements of humor and push yourself to find and exploit humor in your own writing.
 We’ll look at the funniest characters, scenes, plots, and language in great children’s books and identify specific ways to play with humor.

 Fresh Eyes and a Sharp Knife: How To Make a Good Story Great

 Did you start your book because a childhood memory or a kernel of an idea kept haunting you?
 Sometimes holding on to that initial impulse is crucial, but sometimes letting it go is even more important.
 Hear the stories of how one writer moved from “good idea” to “great idea” with both a picture book and a novel and come away with some “how to” strategies to face your next revision.